Andrew Henderson

 It can certainly feel isolating not knowing the language that the majority of people speak.
 Sure, you can get by with English at touristy spots and hire a local to help you navigate finding a property and the bureaucracy, but it’s not quite the same as connecting with a place on a more personal level.

-Languages can be learnt and there are plenty of English-speaking countries where you won’t need to worry about the language barrier.
+Languages can be learned and there are plenty of English-speaking countries where you won’t need to worry about the language barrier.

 If you want to acquire a second residency or citizenship, set up a call with us today.
-We’ll find out a country for you that treats you best.
+We’ll find the country for you that treats you best.

 What’s in a Language, Anyway?